TruebitProtocol/truebit-eth/README.md

 [![Docker Image](https://img.shields.io/docker/cloud/build/truja/truebit-beta)](https://hub.docker.com/r/truja/truebit-beta)

 # What is Truebit?
 [Truebit](https://truebit.io/) is a blockchain enhancement which enables smart contracts to securely perform complex computations in standard programming languages at reduced gas costs.
+As described in the [whitepaper](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf) and this graphical, developer-oriented [overview](https://medium.com/truebit/truebit-the-marketplace-for-verifiable-computation-f51d1726798f), Task Givers can issue computational tasks while Solvers and Verifiers receive remuneration for correctly solving them.

 This comprehensive Ethereum implementation includes everything you need to create (from C, C++, or Rust code), issue, solve, and verify Truebit tasks.
 This repo includes the Truebit-OS command line [client](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-client) for solving and verifying tasks, [WASM ports](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-ports) and [Emscripten module wrapper](https://github.com/TrueBitFoundation/truebit-eth/tree/master/emscripten-module-wrapper) for generating them, the [off-chain interpreter](https://github.com/TrueBitFoundation/truebit-eth/tree/master/ocaml-offchain), as well as [sample tasks](##Sample-tasks-via-smart-contracts).
 You can install Truebit using Docker or build it from source for Linux, MacOS, or Windows.

-Feel free to browse the [legacy Wiki](https://github.com/TrueBitFoundation/wiki), contribute to this repo's wiki, or check out these classic development blog posts:
+Feel free to browse the [legacy wiki](https://github.com/TrueBitFoundation/wiki), contribute to this repo's wiki, or check out these classic development blog posts:
 * [Developing with Truebit: An Overview](https://medium.com/truebit/developing-with-truebit-an-overview-86a2e3565e22)
 * [Using the Truebit Filesystem](https://medium.com/truebit/using-the-truebit-filesystem-f6a5d4ac9604)
 * [Truebit Toolchain & Transmute](https://medium.com/truebit/truebit-toolchain-transmute-4984928364a7)
 * [Writing a Truebit Task in Rust](https://medium.com/truebit/writing-a-truebit-task-in-rust-6d96f2ee0a4b)
 * [JIT for Truebit](https://medium.com/truebit/jit-for-truebit-e5299afc72d8)

-If you would like to speak with developers working on this project, come say hello on Truebit's [Gitter](https://gitter.im/TrueBitFoundation/Lobby) channel.
+In addition, Truebit's [reddit](https://www.reddit.com/r/truebit/) channel features links to some excellent introductions and mainstream media articles about Truebit.
+If you'd like to speak with developers working on this project, come say hello on Truebit's [Gitter](https://gitter.im/TrueBitFoundation/Lobby) channel.

 # Table of contents
 1. [Quickstart guide: computational playground](#Quickstart-guide-computational-playground)